mkbabb/parse-that/docs/tranches/B/PROGRESS.md

 ## Next executable boundary

-1. Build the row-complete hash-bound P1 registry without narrowing its transaction, span, recovery, recursion, unordered, allocation or result obligations.
-P2/P3 remain blocked until that registry is complete.
-2. Carry the S7 run-owned state and U findings into generic CSS-needed leaf prototypes.
-Re-adjudicate recursion only against an isolated Value/JSON-shaped recursive AST and nested-span product; generic recursion and the narrow balanced-discard fusion are presently RED.
+1. Continue P2 by composing the smallest complete isolated Value- and JSON-shaped products from the held source-leaf fixture, S7 recovery, exact spans, and consumer projection.
+No CSS/domain type enters parse-that.
+2. Re-adjudicate recursion and unordered overlap only where those shaped products actually consume them.
+Generic recursion, balanced-discard fusion, disjoint-only D performance, and residual-overlap performance are presently RED.
+3. Preserve the locally green terminal/sequence/generic-recovery and P2-L
+   correctness evidence
-3. Preserve the locally green terminal/sequence and generic-recovery evidence without treating it as P3, every-subject proof, formation admission or execution credit.
+   without treating it as P3, every-subject proof, formation admission or execution credit.
 4. Run formation Clean A/B only after the isolated prototype proof is green.